 Care should be taken that students not overextend themselves with outside activities to the point of encroaching on time needed to study.
 In addition, time for fun and relaxation is also needed.
 Students cannot continuously work under pressure.
 Parents should be concerned also when students regularly have no homework.
 If there is a concern, we suggest that you contact the school.

 Parents and tutors should take care when providing guidance with homework assignments.
 The help should be limited to assistance, encouragement and support.
 Students should always do their own work.

 Failing Below 60

 Students are expected to attend school every day, except in cases of illness.
-When students are absent, they are limiting their ability to do their best in both their classes and extracurricular activities.
+When students are absent, they limit their abilities to do their best in both their classes and extracurricular activities.
 When at school, students must attend class unless they have permission to be absent from their teacher or an administrator.
-If a student is absent from school due to illness, a parent should call the office before 8:30 a.m. that day.
+If a student is absent from school due to illness, a parent should call the office (816-936-1502) before 8:30 a.m. that day.

 If students are absent for two or more days, they may need to confirm that they have all their assignments and know what work they have missed.
-Students should refer to the course syllabus, online calendar or contact their teachers directly.
-If additional assistance is needed, students should call their advisers for help.
+Students should refer to Schoology first then contact their teachers with any additional questions.
+If additional assistance is needed, please contact the grade level team leader.

 Students are expected to arrive at school and class on time.
 If students show a pattern of tardiness, parents will be contacted and students may be subject to disciplinary action.

 Students who accumulate three or more tardies (not including the first period) in a week will be notified.
 The following will apply.

 - First offense will result in a warning.